This is the first of five articles:

 Music in worship has existed for millennia, and is perhaps one of the most common elements used in worship.
 Predominantly, the human voice has been the centerpiece of this activity.

 In Christian worship, the Scriptures instruct worshipers to engage in psalms (the playing of instruments with voice), hymns (testimonies of God’s goodness set to song) and spiritual songs (improvised melodic verbal expressions to God, or songs sung in tongues).
 (Eph.
 5:19, Col. 3:16)

-Early church music in the Roman Catholic Church liturgy was predominantly melodic, known as Chant.
+Early church music in the Roman Catholic Church liturgy was mostly melodic, known as Chant.
 It was absent of metered rhythm and without harmonic structure.

 As time passed, during the Renaissance Period, and into the Reformation, harmony and musical instruments began to be seen in liturgical Christian worship.

 The music of J.S.
 Bach culminated past compositional developments from a wide range of regional styles in the 17th Century and was foundational for music that would be created in future generations.

 Composers who benefited from Bach's established tools of thematic development, melodic counterpoint, and innovative compositional structures were Mozart, Beethoven, Brahms, Schoenberg, Stravinsky, Bartok, and others spanning the decades to the present day.

 While serious musical compositions from the European examples above were brought to America, folk musical styles in various communities began to emerge as a unique art-form.
 Country music, stemming from the folk styles of Ireland and England, and the Negro spiritual (which ultimately became Blues) are the two most prevalent examples of this.